tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/场景方案/直播间搭建指南_intl_en.md

 IM audio-video groups (AVChatRooms) have the following features:
 - **Support interactive live streaming scenarios with unlimited group members.**
-- Supports pushing messages (group system notifications) to all online members.
+- Messages (group system notifications) can be pushed to all online members.
 - Users can enter the group directly with no admin approval required.

 >?
 The IM SDK for web allows users to join only one audio-video group (AVChatRoom) at a time.
 If a user logs in to an client and enters live room A, multi-client login is enabled in the [console](https://console.cloud.tencent.com/im/login-message), and the user logs in to another client and enters live room B, the user will be removed from live room A.